strengejacke/sjPlot/README.md

 * Fixed bug with dot plots in `sjp.grpfrq`.
 * Fixed bug with retrieving interaction terms from fitted models in `sjp.emm.int`.
 * Fixed bug in `sju.strpos` where returned indices in some cases were _1_ instead of correct match.

+### Some ideas for future updates
+* Plotting interaction terms of mixed effects models depending on random intercept.
+* Printing tables of (generalized) linear models from models with different coefficients (e.g. to print stepwise regressions).